Abortion providers ask Supreme Court to decide if Texas law violates Constitution

 The majority said those challenging the statute “have raised serious questions regarding the constitutionality of the Texas law” and stressed that the order “is not based on any conclusion about the constitutionality of Texas’s law, and in no way limits other procedurally proper challenges to the Texas law, including in Texas state courts.”

-The order was unsigned, but it was the product of the court’s most conservative justices — Clarence Thomas and Samuel Alito Jr. — and former President Donald Trump’s nominees to the court: Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett.
+The order was unsigned, but it was the product of the court’s most conservative justices – Clarence Thomas and Samuel Alito Jr. – and former president Donald Trump’s nominees to the court: Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett.

 Chief Justice John Roberts Jr. and the court’s three liberals would have kept the law from going into effect while legal challenges continued.